martin-eden/Embedded_Crafts/ReadMe.md

 * [Projects](Ships)

-  Projects are frozen in their time.
+  Some projects are frozen in their time.
 Code is mostly for reading.

-  Still, code should be compilable when you collect all required libraries.
+  And for proof of feat.

-  If not, open issue.
+  Code for others depends on current framework.
+It should be compilable.

 * Graveyard